 - 200 gr smoked bacon, cut in matchsticks

 - 1 onion, peeled and cut in half

 - Cut the bottom of the sprouts and clear any faded leaves, cut in half and rinse under water.

 - Bring water to the boil, add bicarb, add the onion, add the sprouts.
 Cover and boil for 5 to 6 minutes.

 - Meanwhile sauté the bacon, remove and reserve.

 - Strain the sprouts and add to the pan with bacon fat and sauté, add the bacon back in, taste and adjust the seasoning with salt and pepper and serve.

 by Sandra Slawinski on www.leeksandhighheels.com

-not paid to post, used my own stuff: bowl and towel Dille en Kamille, Le Creuset pan
+Written and photographed by Sandra Slawinski without commercials deals.
+I, used my bowl and towel Dille en Kamille, Le Creuset pan